 Telling a Love Story With Decor

 One of the most powerful things your shelves can do is tell a story.
 And what better than a love story?
 Danielle wanted to freshen up her antique secretary, which has a narrow strip of shelves on one side.
-Danielle had already added the zebra paper to the back of the cabinet – a great way to update an old piece without losing it’s character.
+Danielle had already added the zebra paper to the back of the cabinet – a great way to update an old piece without losing its character.

-With the styling know-how she picked up from Shelve It, Danielle decluttered her shelves and re-worked them to tell the love story of how she met her husband.
+With the styling know-how she picked up from How To Style Bookshelves, Danielle decluttered her shelves and re-worked them to tell the love story of how she met her husband.
 As Danielle tells it, “Everything behind the glass is to remind us of that picture of my husband and I during college.
-He was a photographer and I was in theater, the picture is when we were flirting in play practice.
+He was a photographer and I was in the theater, the picture is when we were flirting in play practice.
 The books used are my collection of scripts.
 They kind of break the textbook rule, but they are super meaningful, especially the blue ones as its the play I directed, and the reason I added blue accents.
 The cameras are my Husbands from college.
 The paper clip is my love of school supplies, and the espresso cup is because my husband loves espresso!
 It’s all behind the glass as a tribute to who we were when we were dating.”

-Shelve It helped Danielle bring the important pieces of her story into focus through styling.
+How To Style Bookshevels helped Danielle bring the important pieces of her story into focus through styling.

 “Before your bookshelf styling class, everything felt cluttered and off balance.
 But now, my shelves feel like everything is displayed on purpose instead of a giant catch all!
 It was most helpful to me to realize there are lots of options for placing things.
 I feel full of new ideas!
 Now I feel like I have more confidence to tackle not only shelves but table tops!!!” – Danielle